kabir/eap-operator-tx-recovery-demo/README.md

 ```
 This will create a marker file called `release`, which will be picked up by the application.
 This in turn releases the latch, and completes the transaction.

+Play a bit with the above commands to get a feel for the application.

 ## Recovery Scenarios
+Now we get to the main point which is to demon